KulikDM/pythresh/README.rst

-Additional benchmarking has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean, and the most robust (best least accurate prediction) was `DSN`.
+Additional benchmarking has been done on all the thresholders and it was found that the `FILTER` thresholder performed best while the `META` thresholder provided the smallest uncertainty about its mean and is the most robust (best least accurate prediction).

 ----